cloudpassage/halo-scans/README.rst

 Example usage:
 --------------

-The following example retrieves a list of all scans for a day, then queries the API to enrich the basic scan metadata with scan findings.
+The following example retrieves a list of all FIM scans for New Year's Day, then queries the API to enrich the basic scan metadata with scan findings.
 Finally, we pretty-print the scan results.

 ::

     import haloscans
     import pprint
+    search_params = {"module": "fim"}
+    start_timestamp = "2018-01-01"
-    scans = haloscans.HaloScans(key, secret, start_timestamp=start_timestamp, report_performance=True)
+    scans = haloscans.HaloScans(key, secret, start_timestamp=start_timestamp, report_performance=True, search_params=search_params)
     for scan in scans:
         if not scan["created_at"].startswith(start_timestamp):
             break